A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 In most of the existing literature, the expression for the graviton propagator is broken down into its various parts, {\it i.e.}\ transverse traceless, vector, and scalar parts.
 While this is {\it a priori} sensible, experience with the photon propagator \cite{Moga:2025gdy} suggests that linear combinations of the various parts may generate unexpected cancellations leading to simple expressions for special gauges.
 With that in mind, unlike previous literature, we will not disentangle various parts of the propagator, but rather follow the approach presented in \cite{Moga:2025gdy} for the photon propagator.

 The rest of this Letter is organised as follows.
 We will first set-up our computation for the graviton propagator in the most general covariant gauge.
-Then we will present the solution for the propagator in AdS in a special gauge for which the expressions simplify dramatically and comment on the reasons this gauge is special.
-We will then present the analogous solution for dS, and finish with a discussion of future directions, including the generalisation to massless higher spin fields.
-Details of the derivation of the results presented here as well as a discussion of the physical properties of the propagators will be presented in a companion paper \cite{MStoappear}.
+We will present the solution for the propagator in a special gauge for which the expressions simplify dramatically and comment on the reasons this gauge is special.
+We will then finish with a discussion of future directions, including the generalisation to massless higher spin fields and to de Sitter spacetime.
+Details of the derivation of the results shown here will be presented in a companion paper \cite{MStoappear}.

 \paragraph*{Set-up} We work in Euclidean signature and write the full metric, $\bar g$, as a sum of the background metric, $g$, and a perturbation around it, $h$.
 Our starting point will be the BRST invariant action for $h$ obtained from the EH action for $\bar g$ by rewriting $\bar g_{\mu\nu}=g_{\mu\nu}+h_{\mu\nu}$.
 The full action is given by